oracle-livelabs/analytics-ai/premier-league-video-analysis/object-detection/object-detection.md

 	![Example image of football pitch](images/example-football-pitch-image.jpg)

-3. In OCI Vision, choosing "select one" and select the image that you just downloaded.
+3. In OCI Vision, choose "select one" and select the image that you just downloaded.

 	![Upload example image](images/upload-example-image.png)